San Diego Juvenile Detention Sexual Abuse Lawsuits

 Duration and Frequency of Abuse

-Ongoing or repeated abuse usually leads to higher compensation.
+Ongoing or repeated abuse typically results in higher compensation.
 The longer the abuse lasted and the more frequently it occurred, the greater the legal exposure for the facility.
 These cases often reflect deeper institutional failures, such as ignoring warning signs or failing to remove known abusers.

 Strength of the Evidence

 Documented complaints, staff records, medical evaluations, and witness testimony can strengthen a claim significantly.
-Strong evidence supports the survivor’s account and increases leverage during settlement negotiations or trial.
+Strong evidence supports the survivor’s account and strengthens leverage in settlement negotiations or at trial.

 Institutional Negligence or Cover-Ups